Norman Nato

-Norman Nato (born 8 July 1992) is a French professional racing driver who is currently driving in Formula E for Nissan.
+Norman Jean Claude Nato (born 8 July 1992) is a French racing driver.
+He races in the Formula E World Championship for the Nissan Formula E Team, and in the FIA World Endurance Championship for Cadillac Hertz Team Jota in the Hypercar category.

 Nato is known for finishing as the runner-up in the 2010 F4 Eurocup 1.6 season and the 2012 Formula Renault 2.0 Alps season, and for winning both in Monaco and Hungary in the 2014 Formula Renault 3.5 Series season.